enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 role as Processing Instruction).
 Starting at the bottom of the hierarchy, Haml Comments are transparent in Content.
 Moving upwards, Haml Comments are neither macro, expression or transform.
-Haml Comments are, in WSE, meta contructs -- they are one of the few Haml tags that describe the semantic nature of their accompanying ContentBlock.
+Haml Comments are, in WSE, meta constructs -- they are one of the few Haml tags that describe the semantic nature of their accompanying ContentBlock.
 The semantic for Haml Comments: "ignore, entirely, me and my ContentBlock."